omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-Didn't get to finish coding/reading chapter 3 section 10.
+finished reading chapter 4 section 3.
-Should start from 3.10 page 147.
+Should start from 4.4 Array page 164.